brucemack/kc1fsz-rc1/README.md

 quieting, (below 1 uV, or having some noise), there is a squelch tail of 150 milliseconds, long enough so there is no audio chopping under "flutter" conditions ..."_.
-The chart entitled "M6709 Squelch Tail Threshold" in the WA1MIK analysis article summarizes this "bi-level" behavior on the squelch tail.
+The chart entitled "M6709 Squelch Tail Threshold" in the WA1MIK analysis article summarizes this bi-level behavior on the squelch tail.

 There are a few things that I'm assuming from these articles, although not explicitly stated: